 Acido Dorado: This golden house in Joshua Tree, is amongst our favorite places to stay ever.

 I won’t make it too easy though – if you’re interested in learning more, you can do a quick search for more information and details.
-The architect, Robert Stone, does require an application to book, and I will forewarn you that while we love this space, it isn’t for everyone.
+The architect, Robert Stone, requires an application to book, and I will forewarn you that while we love this space, it isn’t for everyone.
 We’re always sharing the space with beetles, and on one occasion, a tarantula 🙂 I think this excerpt from an Apartment Therapy post describes it well, “Acido Dorado isn’t for everyone.
 If you’re looking for a pampered boutique hotel experience, a few notable amenities are available (a relaxing jacuzzi and outdoor fire pit both make for wonderful evening relaxation spots and a powerful heating system keeps the desert chill at bay), but overall one is left with a sense that he or she is here to shed away the trappings of luxury to find comfort in the simple.
 The furnishings are spartan in layout, but none uncomfortable (I slept better and deeper than I’ve anywhere in the last several years, thanks to the new bed, bedding and absolute quiet); a stocked kitchen provided us with all the tools to cook our own dinners each evening.
 If you’re squeamish about flora and fauna or find the elements intrusive, you’re best served detouring over to Palm Springs where plenty of resorts can accommodate that vacation style.
 But if you’re looking for architecture as a reflection of place and feeling, Acido Dorado may easily become your new favorite secret desert getaway destination as it has immediately become for us.”

 I hope this guide is helpful!
 I’d love to hear about your favorite places to visit in Joshua Tree or places to eat or stay!
 Please leave any questions or comments below.
 Happy Travels!

-1. This is so helpful!
+This is so helpful!
 Having restaurant recommendations from someone who loves food is the best for our trips 💚